rhafer/opencloud/services/ocm/README.md

 Note: the `domain` must not contain the protocol as it has to match the [GOCDB site object domain](https://developer.sciencemesh.io/docs/technical-documentation/central-database/#site-object).
 {{< /hint >}}

-The above federation consists of two instances: `cloud.owncloud.test` and `cloud.ocis.test` that can use the Invitation workflow described below to generate, send and accept invitations.
+The above federation consists of two instances: `cloud1.opencloud.test` and `cloud2.opencloud.test` that can use the Invitation workflow described below to generate, send and accept invitations.

 ## Invitation Workflow